dreamjade/kindle/README.md

 # kindle-time

-Use the clock on your Kindle.
+Use the clock on your Kindle. fork from [lecepin/kindle-time](https://github.com/lecepin/kindle-time)

 Can visit [https://dreamjade.github.io/kindle-time/?r=270](https://dreamjade.github.io/kindle-time/?r=270)